rst2pdf/rst2pdf/doc/DEVELOPERS.rst

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~

-There's a Travis build that runs when we open a pull request or merge to master, it does some style checks and runs the test suite.
+There's a GitHub Actions workflow that runs when we open a pull request or
+merge to main, it does some style checks and runs the test suite.

 Running tests
 ~~~~~~~~~~~~~